 How to Use

 • For top loading washer machines, use 1/8-1/4 cup.
 For a front loader, use 1-2 tablespoons.
+Add the detergent to the liquid soap compartment of the washer.

-• Stain Treatment: Use a small amount of soap directly on the stain, scrub or rub the stain with a cloth.
+• Stain Treatment – Use a small amount of soap directly on the stain, scrub or rub the stain with a cloth.
 Repeat as needed, then wash the garment.
 Or use this stain remover spray.

 Notes